Lec 15: RAII, Smart Pointers and Building CPP Projects¶

 Comparison between Google's guide and RAII:

-• Google's guide guarantees that all hidden data paths are forbidden.
-So we can plainly free all pointers immediately before return.
+- Google's guide guarantees that all hidden data paths are forbidden.

-• RAII guarantees that
+return. - RAII guarantees that

-• All resources should be acquired in the constructor.
+- All resources should be acquired in the constructor.
 All resources should be released in the destructor.

-• And no more (so as to prevent double delete)
+- And no more (so as to prevent double delete)

-The Rationale Behind RAII
+The Rationale Behind RAII¶

-• There should never be a "half-valid"state of the object.
+- There should never be a "half-valid"state of the object.
 Object useable after its creation.

-• The destructor is always called (even with exceptions), so the resource is always freed.
+- The destructor is always called (even with exceptions), so the resource is always freed.

-Example: ifstream
+Example: ifstream¶

 The old code (which doesn't comply with RAII):